 Applies across all specialties

-The holding option will be available across all specialties participating in the round, including those not part of the RCP-coordinated process.
+The holding option will be available across all specialties participating in the round, including those not part of the nationally-coordinated process.
 Therefore it will be possible to hold an dermatology offer while awaiting the outcome of a paediatric cardiology application, for instance, or vice versa.